Financial Reporting Act 2015: Functional objectives

-The FRC will be the watchdog body tasked with monitoring the functions of auditors, ensure transparency and accountability in accounting and the auditing of financial organisations, including various government, autonomous and non-government institutions.
+The FRC is expected to be the watchdog body tasked with monitoring the functions of auditors, ensure transparency and accountability in accounting and the auditing of financial organisations, including various government, autonomous and non-government institutions.
 The stated mission of this institution is to be a model organization in Bangladesh with a view to ensuring quality in auditing, accounting and financial and non-financial reporting.

 Implications for auditors in Bangladesh

 All auditors and audit firms must register with the Financial Reporting Council.
 Without registration, no auditor or audit firm will be able to provide auditing services to any entity related to the public interest.
 For registration, the auditor or audit firm needs to apply to the FRC.
 The FRC will review the application and will implore the registration pursuant to implement certain rules and guidelines.
 If any auditor or any audit firm violates any provisions or any of its rules and guidelines created by the act, the Financial Reporting Council may cancel or suspend the registration and may held financially accountable as well.